Russian cruiser Moskva: As Moskva

 Moskva visited Malta's Grand Harbour in October 2004, and the Ensemble of the Black Sea Fleet performed at a concert at the Mediterranean Conference Centre in Valletta for the occasion.
 In 2008 and 2009, she visited the Mediterranean and participated in naval drills with the ships of the Northern Fleet.

 In August 2008, in support of the Russian invasion of Georgia, Moskva was deployed to secure the Black Sea.
 During a brief surface engagement, the Georgian Navy scored one missile hit on Moskva before being overwhelmed.
 After Russia's recognition of Abkhazia's independence, the ship was stationed at the Abkhazian capital, Sukhumi.

-On 3 December 2009, Moskva was laid up for a month at floating dry dock PD-30 in Sevastopol for a scheduled interim overhaul which comprised replacement of cooling and other machinery, reclamation work at the bottom and outboard fittings, propulsion shafts and screws, clearing and painting of bottom and above-water parts of the ship's hull.

 In April 2010 it was reported that Moskva would join other navy units in the Indian Ocean to conduct exercises.
 In August 2013 the cruiser visited Havana, Cuba.

 In late August 2013, Moskva was deployed to the Mediterranean Sea in response to the build-up of US warships along the coast of Syria.
 During the Russian invasion of Crimea in 2014, Moskva blockaded the Ukrainian fleet in Donuzlav Lake.

 On 17 September 2014, Moskva was deployed to the Mediterranean Sea, taking shift from guard ship Pytlivy.